 “This way for the exit.
 Look out for Mr. King-Lazy-Bones…”

-“Raaaaa!” he roars.
-Still held bound by fear, I saw the man look in another direction.
-“Raaaa!” it let loose another shriek as it spun.
-The creature stood watching in every direction.
-“Raaaaaaa!”
-I go to make another step, I felt the dried blood on my boot raise with my tread.
-Snapping noisy tethers break, returning the living thing to my side and gnashing his teeth with all the humor of a mad bull.
+“Raaaaa!!!”
+The roar echoed through the large room.
+I watched the man turn his gaze in another direction, still held firmly by fear.
+“Raaaa!!!”
+The creature let out another shriek as it spun.
+Observing everything in sight, the creature stared in all directions.
+“Raaaaaaaaaaaa!”
+I proceeded to make another step.
+My tread caused the dried blood on my boot to rise.
+I heard the tethered flesh snap.
+The living thing returned to my side and gnashed his teeth with all the humor of a mad bull.